austin-ray/s-launcher/README.md

 ## What is S Launcher

-S Launcher is a small launcher created to refamiliarize myself with Android development, and learn how an integral part of the Android experience is developed.
+S Launcher is a small, minimalist launcher focused on being the launching point to every part of your phone.
+It was started as a way to refamiliarize myself with Android development, to learn a launchers importance to the Android experience, and as bet with my friend, [Andrew](https://github.com/andrewgevans95).
 As part of the process, I cannot use any other launcher, which forces  me to address any issues or missing features.
+While intended for personal use, feel free to try it out!

 ## Features